BRAVE: Emotional Support for those affected by Domestic Abuse

 Absolutely!
 The BRAVE programme has recently created a special YouTube channel which contains a variety of mindfulness and meditation practices that you may find useful.
 To access the channel, please click this link.

-BRAVE is the original service for women and people assigned female at birth; BRAVE Too is our new service for men and people assigned male at birth who have experienced domestic abuse.
+BRAVE is the original service for women; BRAVE Too is our new service for men who have experienced domestic abuse.

 Yes!
 Please let us know when we talk to you to make sure that we meet your needs.